cpak00/medog/README.md

 Function|Argument|Introduction
 ---|---|---
-init|address of the pca9685(default 0x40)|return the description of the device set_angle|address of the device, id of the gpio, pulse length|make the servo turn(by mk but not angle) angle_map|angle|Calculate the pulse length,return pulse length
+init|address of the pca9685(default 0x40)|return the description of the device set_angle|address of the device, id of the gpio, pulse length|make the servo turn(by ngle) angle_map|angle|Calculate the pulse length,return pulse length

 ### test.py